The Complexity of Aggregates over Extractions by Regular Expressions: Preliminaries

 \begin{definition} Let $f$ be a function that maps inputs $x$ to rational numbers and let $\mathcal{A}$ be a probabilistic algorithm, which takes an input instance $x$ and a parameter $\delta > 0$.
 Then $\mathcal{A}$ is called a \emph{fully polynomial-time randomized approximation scheme} (\fpras), if \begin{itemize} \item $\bigprobab{\big|\mathcal{A}(x,\delta) - f(x)\big| \;\leq\; \delta \cdot \big|f(x)\big|} \;\;\geq\;\;\frac{3}{4}\;$; \item the runtime of $\mathcal{A}$ is polynomial in $|x|$ and $\frac{1}{\delta}\;$. \end{itemize} \end{definition}

-We will now recall the definitions for some of the complexity classes we will use in the following sections, closely following the Handbook of Theoretical Computer Science~\cite{HandbookTCS91}.
+The following definitions closely follow the Handbook of Theoretical Computer Science~\cite{HandbookTCS91}.
 The class \emph{\fp} (respectively, \fexptime) is the set of all functions that are computable in polynomial time (resp., in exponential time).
 A \emph{counting Turing Machine} is an non-deterministic Turing Machine whose output for a given input is the number of accepting computations for that input.
 Given functions $f,g: \Sigma^* \to \nat$, $f$ is said to be \emph{parsimoniously reducible} to $g$ in polynomial time if there is a function $h: \Sigma^* \to \Sigma^*$, which is computable in polynomial time, such that for every $x \in \Sigma^*$ it holds that $f(x) = g(h(x))$.
 Furthermore, we say that $f$ is \emph{Turing reducible} to $g$ in polynomial time, if $f$ can be computed by a polynomial time Turing Machine $M$, which has access to an oracle for $g$.

 The class \emph{\sharpp} is the set of all functions that are computable by polynomial-time counting Turing Machines.
 A problem $X$ is \emph{\sharpp-hard} under parsimonious reductions (resp., Turing reductions) if there are polynomial time parsimonious reductions (resp., Turing reductions) to it from all problems in \sharpp.
 If in addition $X \in \sharpp$, we say that $X$ is \sharpp-complete under parsimonious reductions (resp., Turing reductions).